-Changing labor and tax regulations are a fact of life for payroll teams, but strategic payroll teams succeed because they understand that the best way to manage these changes is to proactively prepare for them.
+Changing labor and tax regulations are a fact of life for HR and payroll teams, but strategic teams succeed because they understand that the best way to manage these changes is to proactively prepare for them.

-Here are four compliance changes, both recently implemented and on the horizon, that payroll teams should be aware of, along with some tips to help you prepare for them.
+Here are four compliance changes, both recently implemented and on the horizon, that HR and payroll teams should be aware of, along with some tips to help you prepare for them.

 1. New state leave laws